-The purpose of this module is to study the substitutes using the GreenScreen tool and to assign them one of the seven hazard classes: 1, 2, 2{DG} , 3, 3{DG} ;4, or not assigned.
+The purpose of this "hazard" module is to assign a final hazard class (among the following classes: 1, 2, 2{DG} , 3, 3{DG} , 4, or not assigned) by applying the GreenScreen tool to each of the identified alternatives, i.e. to the alternative substance or to each of the substances present in the alternative mixture.